solacecommunity/solace-prometheus-exporter/README.md

 The METRIC filter limits the metrics that are returned.
 Please use the feature to save resources of the broker and your prometheus.
 Some fields are more costly than others.
-By only returning required metrics, you can speed up semp v2 query dramatically.
+By only returning required metrics, you can speed up SEMP v2 query dramatically.
-Provide a comma separated list of either semp v2 field names or metrics names.
+Provide a comma separated list of either SEMP v2 field names or metrics names.

 #### Examples